gearglow/ReptiliaWithATwist/The List.md

 Hermione just gave them a look, though Elysia noticed her lips twitching.

 They eventually made it to the end of the drive, to find that there were actually several buildings.
 One was a barn, painted a weathered red.
 Another was what looked like a distillery, with various faucets and fittings sticking from the walls.
-A third was a nondescript wooden building that nevertheless fairly shone when Elysia looked at it under mage-sight (as she'd learned from yesterday's primers).
+A third was a nondescript wooden building that nevertheless fairly shone when Elysia looked at it under mage-sight (which she'd learned from yesterday's primers).

 The final building was a cozy-looking one-story farmhouse.
 It too shone under mage-sight, though not as brightly as the other building.
 In fact, that building reminded Elysia of something...